GoogleChrome/developer.chrome.com/site/en/blog/autoplay/index.md

 user gesture will reject the promise with a `NotAllowedError` DOMException.
 And the autoplay attribute will also be ignored.

-{% Aside 'warning' %} Older articles incorrectly recommend using the attribute `gesture=media` which is not supported.{% endAside %}
+{% Aside 'warning' %}
+Older articles incorrectly recommend using the attribute `gesture=media` which is not supported.
+{% endAside %}

 ### Examples